lanafrost/forgerock-doc-maven-plugin/README.md

      mvn -DisDraftMode=no -DreleaseVersion=1.0.0 -D"gaId=UA-23412190-14" \
      -D"releaseDate=Software release date: January 1, 1970" \
+     -D"pubDate=Publication date: December 31, 1969" \
      clean site org.forgerock.commons:forgerock-doc-maven-plugin:release

+Both dates are reflected in the documents to publish.
+* The `releaseDate` indicates the date the software was released.
+* The `pubDate` indicates the date you published the documentation.

+## Zip of Release Documentation

+To build a .zip of the release documentation, you can further set `-DbuildReleaseZip=true` when running the `release` goal on the command line, or `<buildReleaseZip>true</buildReleaseZip>` in the execution configuration.

+The file, `projectName-releaseVersion-docs.zip`, can be found after the build in the project build directory.
+When unzipped, it unpacks the documentation for the release under `projectName/releaseVersion/`.

+At present this builds a .zip only of the release documents for the current module.
+In other words, only HTML and PDF output, and only corresponding to the DocBook XML sources built in the current module.
+As a result, if your documentation set requires documents from multiple modules, you must still build the final release .zip yourself.

 ## Notes on Syntax Highlighting